luke-lin-vmc/whisper-ovep-python/README.md

 ## Prepare model
 ### Install required packages
 ```
-# make sure to use Python 3.11 as 3.12 and 3.13 fail in compiling onnxsim
+# make sure to use Python 3.11, 3.12 and later versions will fail in compiling onnxsim
 python --version
 pip install -r requirements.txt
 ```